mkf/log1/content/diasp_dot_org_diaspora_account.md

 As I am still hesitant to rely on that pod, unsure whether i could be at risk of losing data there, i am not sure if i will choose to use it [for the purpose for which I am presently using Google Sites](/mindposting-started_gsite/).

 Maybe I will cross-post.
 That way I wouldn't lose data.
-Except, do i trust that pod enough for that.
+Except, do i trust that pod enough for that — about my private posts.

 Either send me your Diaspora handles, or send me your Gmail addresses.
 I will add you to the respective one of the two.